OPEN BORDERS documents the Ritsona and Pireaus refugee camps in Greece.

 There are fifty-thousand refugees from Syria and the Middle East stranded in Greece since the Greek-Macedonian border, the migration gateway to Northern Europe, closed in March 2016.
 Conditions in camps are deplorable and there is little news from the outside world -- residents have no choice but to wait to recieve asylum or to be deported back to Turkey (as decided by the recent EU-Turkey deal).
 Refugees are scattered throughout Greece in quickly and shoddily established camps and detention centers.
 Piraeus port in Athens held a few thousand refugees until it was evacuated for tourist season, while Ritsona refugee camp, an hour outside the city, holds roughly six-hundred people, many of them children.

-An excerpt from my essay on the experience of volunteering in Ritsona refugee camp:
+Read my essay about the experience of volunteering in Ritsona refugee camp.